 One of the minor buildings had the shape of a Swiss chalet, but at the beginning of the XXth century it was given a complex medieval appearance; it was decorated with fine stained glass windows and it now houses a small museum dedicated to this kind of decorative art.

-In 1923 the Torlonia leased their villa for a nominal fee to Benito Mussolini, Italian Prime Minister and leader of the Fascist Party; he lived there with his family until the fall of his regime in July 1943; bearing this in mind, in 1944 the Allies established their headquarters in Villa Torlonia; after a long period of abandonment and endless legal disputes, in 1979 the villa was acquired by the City of Rome and it is now open to the public; the image used as background for this page shows a sphinx which decorates one of the minor buildings.
+In 1923 the Torlonia leased their villa for a nominal fee to Benito Mussolini, Italian Prime Minister and leader of the Fascist Party; he lived there with his family until the fall of his regime in July 1943; bearing this in mind, in 1944 the Allies established their headquarters in Villa Torlonia; after a long period of abandonment and endless legal disputes, in 1979 the villa was acquired by the City of Rome and it is now open to the public.
+The costly restoration of its buildings required more than 40 years.